DanielNieuwoudt/dev-assess/Solution.README.md

 Although the implementation is a simplified version of a real-world application, it provides a glimpse into the practices and principles essential for building and operating a production-ready application.

 We may use some or all of the elements for a real-world project depending on the application's complexity, requirements, and constraints.

+## Engineering practices and principles

+### Agile

+- **Frameworks** - Scrum, Kanban, Lean.
+- **Principles** - Iterative development, flexibility, customer collaboration, and response to change.

+### Application Architecture and Design Patterns
+- **Purpose** - Provide proven solutions to common design problems.

+### Automated Testing
+- **Types** - Unit tests, contract tests, end-to-end tests.
+- **Benefits** - Detects bugs early, ensures new changes do not break existing functionality, and improves code reliability.

+### Code Refactoring
+- **Purpose** -  Improve code structure and readability without changing functionality.
+- **Benefits** - Reduces technical debt, enhances maintainability, and improves performance.

+### Code Reviews
+- **Purpose** - Improve code quality, ensure adherence to coding standards, and facilitate knowledge sharing.

+- **Process** - Peer review of code changes before they are merged into the main codebase

+### Continuous Integration and Continuous Deployment (CI/CD)
+- **CI** - Automatically integrating and testing code changes frequently.

+- **CD** - Automatically deploying code changes to dev, test, staging and production environments.

+> Although we do not automatically deploy our code as part of this assessment, a local development environment that resembles a production environments has been provided.

+> A workflow for GitHub Actions has been configured to build, run and test our application and API whenever a Oull Request is created.

+### Documentation
+- **Types** - Code comments, API documentation, user manuals, architecture diagrams.
+- **Benefits** - Facilitates understanding, maintenance, and onboarding of new developers.

+### Version Control
+- **Purpose** - Enables tracking changes, collaborating with team members, and managing different code versions.

+## Developer Experience

 ### Why is this important